Lucy and Superman: Plot summary

-Bandleader Ricky Ricardo (Desi Arnaz) and his young son Little Ricky (Richard Keith) watch the latest episode of the Adventures of Superman television series, which concludes with the narrator stating that Superman will be making personal appearances in the coming week at Macy's Department Store in New York City.
-As Ricky's wife Lucy (Lucille Ball) enters and sends her son to bed, she promises to take him to see Superman at Macy's.
-Ethel and Fred Mertz (Vivian Vance, William Frawley) arrive and drop off favors for Little Ricky's fifth birthday party, which is scheduled for Saturday.
-Shortly thereafter, Lucy and Ricky entertain Caroline and Charlie Appleby (Doris Singleton, George O'Hanlon), whom the Ricardos consider to be good friends, except when they brag about their son Stevie (Steven Kay) – Little Ricky's best friend.
-Lucy and Caroline get into an argument when they realize that both of them have scheduled birthday parties for their sons on the same day, but neither will agree to change the date.
+Bandleader Ricky Ricardo and his young son Little Ricky watch the latest episode of the Adventures of Superman television series, which concludes with the narrator stating that Superman will be making personal appearances in the coming week at Macy's Department Store in New York City.
+As Ricky's wife Lucy enters and sends her son to bed, she promises to take him to see Superman at Macy's.
+Ethel and Fred Mertz arrive and drop off favors for Little Ricky's fifth birthday party, which is scheduled for Saturday.
+Lucy and Ricky entertain Caroline and Charlie Appleby, whom the Ricardos consider to be good friends, except when they brag about their son Stevie, Little Ricky's best friend.
+Lucy and Caroline get into an argument when they realize that both of them have scheduled birthday parties for their sons on the same day.
+Neither will agree to change the date.

-Because Stevie and Little Ricky are in the same class at school and have the same friends, Lucy worries that none of the children will attend Little Ricky's party – especially since Stevie's party will include a clown, puppet show and magician.
+Because Stevie and Little Ricky are in the same class at school and have the same friends, Lucy worries that none of the children will attend Little Ricky's party, especially since Stevie's party will include a clown, puppet show and magician.
 Realizing that she must have more exciting entertainment for her son's party, Lucy convinces Ricky to ask Superman to appear at Little Ricky's party.
-Since Superman is in town – and since Ricky met him when the Ricardos and Mertzes visited Hollywood – Ricky agrees to ask him.
-Meanwhile, Lucy promises her son that Superman will be there.
-Even Stevie wants to come to Little Ricky's party upon learning about Superman, thus Caroline relents and changes the date of her son’s party.
+Since Superman is in town, and since Ricky met him when the Ricardos and Mertzes visited Hollywood, Ricky agrees to ask him.
+Lucy promises her son that Superman will be there.
+Even Stevie wants to come to Little Ricky's party upon learning about Superman; thus, Caroline relents and changes the date of her son’s party.
 However, Ricky later calls and tells Lucy that Superman will be leaving town on Saturday and cannot appear at the party.
 Desperate to avoid disappointing Little Ricky, Lucy decides to dress up as Superman herself.
 She and Ethel hatch a plan whereby Lucy will use the vacant apartment next door to walk onto the ledge and enter through the window of the Ricardo apartment during the party, hoping to fool the children that she is the Man of Steel.